anatolio-deb/anyd/README.md

 appd.start()
 ```

-That will block the interpreter and you'll see the logging output of your daemon in the terminal:
+This will block the interpreter and you'll see the logging output of your daemon in the terminal:

 ```
 [INFO] Listening on 127.0.0.1:3000